Al Shabaab fighters attack Somalia police HQ after twin bombings

 Somalia has been gripped by violence and lawlessness since the toppling of dictator Mohamed Siad Barre in the early 1990s.

-Reporting by Abdi Sheikh and Feisal Omar; Writing by Elias Biryabarema; Editing by Alison Williams and Helen Popper
+Reporting by Abdi Sheikh and Feisal Omar; Writing by Elias Biryabarema; Editing by Helen Popper and John Stonestreet